 You can only make one change during the Medicare Advantage Open Enrollment Period, and any change you make will be effective the first of the month after the plan gets your request.
 If you're returning to Original Medicare and joining a separate Medicare drug plan, you don't need to contact your Medicare Advantage Plan to disenroll.
 The disenrollment will happen automatically when you join the drug plan.

+When can I join, switch, or drop a Medicare Advantage Plan? (continued)

-Initial Enrollment Period: When you first become eligible for Medicare, you can join a Medicare Advantage Plan (if you have both Part A and Part B) during your Initial Enrollment Period.
+Initial Enrollment Period-When you first become eligible for Medicare, you can join a Medicare Advantage Plan during your Initial Enrollment Period.
 For many, this is the 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.